 You've just landed on a great business idea.

-Your mind is racing and you feel like a five-year-old in entrepreneurial Disneyland.
+Your mind is racing like a five-year-old hyped up on candy.

 So many possibilities, so much excitement.